 Studying Emerging Issues Protects our Customers Now and in the Future

-Some chemicals that are not regulated by the EPA are currently being studied for their presence in drinking water sources and treated drinking water.
-These chemicals are referred to as emerging compounds because their presence in drinking water was not studied or detected in the past.
-Due to advances in testing and the possible increase in the sources of these compounds, their detection at very small levels is now possible.
+Some compounds that are not regulated against by the EPA are currently being studied for their presence in drinking water sources and treated drinking water.
+These substances are referred to as emerging compounds.
+Due to advances in testing and monitoring technology, and the possible increase in the sources of these compounds, their detection at levels smaller than ever before is now possible.
+Scientists monitor the presence of these constituents and continue to investigate the implications on humans and aquatic species in the water supply.

 Emerging Compound Testing